-When I first heard of a Legacy Drawer I had no idea what it was.
-To me it sounded like a collection of memories that I wanted to pass on to my kids and grandkids.
+When I first heard of a Legacy Drawer set up I had absolutely no idea what it was.
+To me, it sounded like a collection of memories that I wanted to pass on to my kids and grandkids.

 How To Set Up A Legacy Drawer

 You will want to choose a location that is easy to find as well as easy to access by anyone in your family that you give permission to.
 I would recommend an office drawer or a separate filing cabinet – one that you can lock if possible.

 If you do not have a secure area to house your important papers, you can purchase a fireproof lockbox to ensure your Legacy Drawer is kept safe at all times.
 We use a lockbox like this one ourselves and have been quite pleased with it.